DavidAlexanderMoe/Sentiment-Analysis-and-Web-Scraping/README.md

-# Sentiment_Analysis_on_Amazon_product_reviews-
+# Sentiment Analysis on Amazon product reviews
 Sentiment analysis on Amazon product reviews using ML and DL models.
-Offers also a simple sentiment analyzer webapp according to the text given in input.
+Offers also a simple streamlit sentiment analyzer webapp that predicts the sentiment according to the text given in input.